Schurification of polynomial quantum wreath products: Quantum wreath products of polynomial type

 \subsection{Twisted Demazure operators}

-Let $F$ be a unital finite-dimensional algebra over $\bbk$. \begin{defn} A \textit{weak Frobenius} element of $F$ is an element $\Delta\in F\otimes F$ satisfying
+Let $F$ be a unital finite-dimensional algebra over $\bbk$. \nmcl[F]{$F$}{A unital finite-dimensional $\bbk$-algebra.} \begin{defn} A \textit{weak Frobenius} element of $F$ is an element $\Delta\in F\otimes F$ satisfying

-\end{defn} It is clear that weak Frobenius elements form a vector space, which we denote by $W(F)\subseteq F\otimes F$.
-Such elements are sometimes called \textit{intertwiners} or \textit{teleporters}.
-We call them weak Frobenius since they are the evaluation at identity of the comultiplication of weak Frobenius algebras (see~\cite{costello2003hilbert}).
+\end{defn} It is clear that weak Frobenius elements form a vector space, which we denote by $W(F)\subseteq F\otimes F$. \nmcl[WF]{$W(F)$}{The set of weak Frobenius elements in $F\otimes F$.} Such elements are sometimes called \textit{intertwiners} or \textit{teleporters}.
+We call them weak Frobenius since they are the evaluation at identity of the coproduct of weak Frobenius algebras (see~\cite{costello2003hilbert}).
 While usual Frobenius elements (which satisfy an additional non-degeneracy condition) are essentially unique, there can be many linearly independent weak Frobenius elements. \begin{expl} Let $F = \bbk[c]/(c^{n+1})$.
-Then for every $k\geq 0$ the element $\sum_{i+j = n+k} c^i\otimes c^j$ is weak Frobenius. \end{expl} \begin{defn} Let $\beta = \sum_{i,j \geq 0} \Delta^{i,j} (x^i \otimes x^j)$ be an element of $W(F)^{\fkS_2}[x_1,x_2]$, i.e., a polynomial in two variables with coefficients in symmetric weak Frobenius elements in $F$.
-The \textit{$\beta$-twisted Demazure operator} $\partial^\beta: F^{\otimes 2}[x_1,x_2]\to F^{\otimes 2}[x_1,x_2]$ is given by
+Then for every $k\geq 0$ the element $\sum_{i+j = n+k} c^i\otimes c^j$ is weak Frobenius. \end{expl}